By Neale Gilhooley, Evolution Design (updated 17 February 14)

 So how much is your existing .co.uk domain actually worth?
 It’s not be possible to get an exact sterling value as many factors are involved, principally what would anyone pay for it, or how much could it go for at auction.
 Do you own the Trademark for starters but other factors also come into play, are you buying it to bolt onto an existing business or are you buying the actual web traffic and site ranking?
 The most basic value is mostly based on domain age and traffic and a few other factors, such as how short the domain is, even does the Buyer already own other similar versions as this can often be established by the Seller through ISP’s such as 123-Reg.
 You can find out how much data is displayed about website domain owners here: Domains Published Ownership many people are surprised how much data is publicly available including their home address and e-mail.
 Tip: when the results page is displayed if the domain is taken click on the word Taken on the left and it will search through the allwhois data and display it for you.

-For a free and instant valuation quote go to Esibot or Valuate based largely on traffic and links in but many domains have little intrinsic and once again it is only worth what someone else is prepared to pay for it.
+For a free and instant valuation quote go URL Metrics (or Esibot or Valuate) based largely on average traffic and links in but many domains have little intrinsic value and once again it is only worth what someone else is prepared to pay for it.
 If you want an estimate based on different metrics including ranking and traffic go to URL Metrics and type in your domain address.
-They quoted £653 for Evolution-Design.co.uk.
+In recent months their valuation for Evolution-Design.co.uk has varied from £583-£653.
+URL Metrics values Tesco.com at £4.7 million while valuing bbc.co.uk at £69.7 million, but we all know which one generates the most revenue.

 For more information here is a link to a short but informative article by titled How to Value a Domain Name by Jennifer Kyrnin.